-Student Of The Month lunches are an activity between students and teachers that help improve classroom management & discipline.
-Helps to build stronger connections & better communication, especially for students who usually don't get much recognition.
-Several programs to prepare students for careers in technology are available on campus during and after school.
-Mock trial encourages students who are interested in pursuing a law career.
-The Interact club is a club that focuses on reaching out to the community to perform community service.
-Our automotive class is an excellent Student of the Month lunches w/ staff w/ staff Engineering & Design Robotics Nock Trial Club Hesperia Broadcasting who usually don't get much recognition.
+Supporting Evidence Findings Student of the Month lunches Student Of The Month lunches are an activity between students and teachers that help improve classroom w/staff management & discipline.
+Helps to build stronger connections & better communication, especially for students Engineering & Design who usually don't get much recognition.
 Robotics Several programs to prepare students for careers in technology are available on campus during and after school.
-Mock trial encourages students who are interested in pursuing a law career.
-The Interact club is a club that focuses on reaching out to the community to perform Several programs to prepare students for careers in technology are available on campus during and after school.
 Mock Trial Club Mock trial encourages students who are interested in pursuing a law career.
-The Interact club is a club that focuses on reaching out to the community to perform technology are available on campus during and after school.
-Mock Trial Club Mock trial encourages students who are interested in pursuing a law career.
-The Interact club is a club that Hesperia Broadcasting focuses on reaching out to the community to perform Mock trial encourages students who are interested in pursuing a law career.
-The Interact club is a club that focuses on reaching out to the community to perform focuses on reaching out to the community to perform community service.
-Our automotive class is an excellent VVC Articulation with ROP program that allows our students to be well prepared to courses leave high school and enter and succeed in the automotive industry.
-Several of our past students have found success Summer Boy's Basketball Camp and praise in the automotive world after coming through our program.
-Our engineering and robotics program is another AVID program that allows students to gain valuable experience in the Cold Council and the control of the Cold to compete in the upcoming world championships.
+The Interact club is a club that focuses Hesperia Broadcasting on reaching out to the community to perform community service.
+Our automotive class is an excellent program that VVC Articulation with ROP allows our students to be well prepared to leave high school courses and enter and succeed in the automotive industry.
+Several of our past students have found success and praise in the Summer Boy's Basketball Camp automotive world after coming through our program.
+Our engineering and robotics program is another program that AVID allows students to gain valuable experience in this field.
+Currently one of our robotics teams has qualified to Annual Athletic Academic compete in the upcoming world championships.
 Hesperia seminar High School and its students are also very blessed to have a successful broadcasting program that is the only one in the area to do live HD broadcasts.
 One of our recent graduates was able to join and participate in the Cal State Fullerton broadcasting program in her freshman year.
 She was the first freshman to be on Titan-TV.
 This student was able to accomplish this because of her participation in the Hesperia Broadcasting program.